Deriving volume density profiles of filaments from observed surface densities: Method

 \subsubsection{Quality assessment}

 Uncertainties of the derived parameters are estimated by the fitting algorithm from the covariance matrix, and the reliability of each fit is assessed using several diagnostics.
 These include the goodness of fit (coefficient of determination) $\textsc{R}^2$ $\equiv 1 - S_{\rm res}/S_{\rm tot}$, where $S_{\rm res}$ and $S_{\rm tot}$ are the residual and total sums of squares, respectively \citep{Draper_Smith1998}, the condition number of the covariance matrix (indicating potential degeneracies), and the diagonal elements of the covariance matrix corresponding to each fitting parameter (indicating individual parameter uncertainties).
-In particular, we require that reliable fits must satisfy $\textsc{R}^2 > 0.97$ and that the magnitude of the diagonal element for the most sensitive parameter $\gamma$ must not be substantially larger than the diagonal elements for the least sensitive parameters $R$ and $\Sigma_{\rm C}$.
+In particular, we require that reliable fits satisfy $\textsc{R}^2 > 0.97$ and have the diagonal element of the covariance matrix for $\gamma$ below a threshold of $2$, a value found empirically to be appropriate in extensive applications to filaments in seven molecular clouds \citep{ZhangMenshchikovLi2026}.
+For comparison, in the same applications the diagonal elements of the covariance matrix for the other fit parameters $R$ (in pc) and $\Sigma_{\rm C}$ (normalized to unity) are typically of order $10^{-3}$--$10^{-2}$ and always below $0.1$; the much larger threshold for $\gamma$ reflects the substantially wider range of conditioning encountered for this parameter.
 Fits that fail these criteria are discarded.
 The diagonal element for $\gamma$ can become large in several circumstances: when the profile is steep (confined to a narrow radial range, so changes in $\gamma$ barely affect the observed shape), when the profile is compact (small $\xi$, so the boundary term dominates before a power-law range can develop), or when background fluctuations and noise shorten or eliminate the observable power-law range.